mkpi-pm/be-nc-news/README.md

 ## Add to:

 The database connection settings can be set using environment variables stored in a files.
-To succesfully connect t o the two databases locally don't forgrt to add the file connection.js to your file system, then create two .env files for your project:
+To succesfully connect to the two databases locally don't forget to add the file connection.js to your file system, then create two .env files for your project:
 1. .env.test
 2. .envdevelopment

 Both need to contain PGDATABASE=<database_name_here>.
 Check for database names in the sql file.